snrogers/js-adts/README.md

-A repo for experimenting with monads in JS
+A repo for experimenting with ADTs in JS